RealTimeLogic/SharkTrustX/README.md

 unprefixed production account and certificates remain available, so changing the setting regenerates and loads the selected profile without overwriting the other profile.
 The certificate private key is shared by both profiles.

+SharkTrustX always keeps its ACME account key as an ECC key in the Mako TPM.
+Certificate keys are also ECC and TPM-backed by default.
+Setting `settings.acme.rsa=true` selects a software RSA certificate key instead.
+The Mako TPM interface supports ECC keys only and is therefore never used for RSA key generation.
+The selection applies when the certificate key is first created; an existing key is reused.

 Names in `settings.acme.domains` use HTTP-01 and must have public A records pointing to the portal, with TCP port 80 reachable from the certificate